Chart Color Schemes

 Leumeah shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 21.7%, significantly lower than Greater Sydney's average of 38.0%.
 Bachelor degrees are the most common at 14.0%, followed by postgraduate qualifications (6.2%) and graduate diplomas (1.5%).
-Vocational credentials are prevalent, with 34.6% of residents aged 15+ holding such qualifications - advanced diplomas at 9.8% and certificates at 24.8%.
-Educational participation is high, with 29.8% of residents currently enrolled in formal education: 10.8% in primary, 8.2% in secondary, and 4.2% in tertiary education.
+Vocational credentials are prominent, with 34.6% of residents aged 15+ holding them - advanced diplomas at 9.8% and certificates at 24.8%.
+Educational participation is high, with 29.8% of residents currently enrolled in formal education, including 10.8% in primary, 8.2% in secondary, and 4.2% in tertiary education.

 Frequently Asked Questions - Education